Essa-Ramzy/Dental-Accounting/README.md

 ### CustomerController

 The `CustomerController` handles the CRUD operations for the `Customer` model.
-The specific methods of this controller are not provided in the current context.
+It has the following methods:

+- `index()`: Fetches all customers and returns a view with the customers.
+- `create()`: Returns a view for creating a new customer.
+- `store()`: Validates the request data and creates a new customer.
+- `delete()`: Deletes a customer by its ID.
+- `edit()`: Fetches a customer by its ID and returns a view for editing the customer.
+- `update()`: Validates the request data and updates a customer by its ID.

 ### ItemController